courtneypeterson56/finite-state_machine/README.md

 # finite-state_machine
-This program uses a FSM recognizer to keep track of a char string you are searching for within a text.
+This program uses a FSM recognizer in order to keep track and find a specific char string within a text.

-Part A recognizes a contiguous text pattern and states where it begins.
+Part A recognizes a contiguous text pattern and states where the pattern begins within the whole text.
-Part B recognizes a non-contiguous text pattern and also states where it begins.
+Part B recognizes a non-contiguous text pattern and also states where it begins within the whole text.
 Part C counts how many instances the pattern occurs.
-Part D recognizes any inputted pattern in any inputted text.
+Part D finds any user-inputted pattern in any user-inputted text.